tohwsw/aws-eks-workshop/Lab2-AppMesh-with-ColorTeller/README.md

-This lab builds upon lab 1
+This lab builds upon lab 1.
+This has been updated to use appmesh.k8s.aws/v1beta2

 ## 5. Build the Docker Images and push them to ECR